 - 3 Electives (12 credit hours)

 These hours may consist of additional ITS elective hours, or courses taken outside the department, e.g., engineering, mathematics, business, economics, etc.

 - Culminating Experience: one of

 - Comprehensive Exam, or

 - MI5366: full-time study: 3 regular semesters plus one summer

-- MI5367: students typically take 2 courses per semester and finish after 4 semesters plus one summer.
-However, an option to take one class per semester is also available with completion after 3 years.
+- MI5367: students can take 2 courses per semester and finish after 4 semesters plus one summer.
+Students taking one class per semester can finish after 3 years.

 - Undergraduate course work which includes the study of Information and Telecommunication Systems, or Computer Science, Management Information Systems, Engineering, Economics, Public Administration, Political Science, or related areas is strongly recommended.
 Undergraduate coursework should include at least one statistics course.